-I’m not going to tell you that look, start using G Suite today otherwise all hell is going to break loose.
+I’m not going to tell you that look, start using Google Workspace (formerly G Suite) today otherwise all hell is going to break loose.

 There are two essential components when you have an online business (there are many, but these two triumph): web hosting and email.